Inside the Green Line

 Surveillance, Big Tech, Media, Free Speech

-Amnesty, research groups map out global reach of Israeli NSO Group’s spyware,
+Amnesty, research groups map out global reach of Israeli NSO Group’s spyware, The Times of Israel

 “An interactive online platform created by research agencyForensic Architecture, and supported by Amnesty International and the internet watchdog group Citizen Lab, has mapped the global spread of the spyware Pegasus, made by Israeli cybersecurity firm NSO Group.
 Titled “Digital Violence: How the NSO Group Enables State Terror,” the website shows, for what is said to be the first time, geographic areas in which Pegasus spyware has been deployed worldwide, and interviews lawyers, activists and other civil society figures about their experiences.
 Forensic Architecture, based in the University of London, investigates human rights violations by states, police forces and corporations.”

-Visit the site: “Digital Violence: How the NSO Group Enables State Terror
+Visit the site: “Digital Violence: How the NSO Group Enables State Terror”

-Repression Diplomacy The Israeli Cyber Industry,
+Repression Diplomacy The Israeli Cyber Industry, Who Profits

 “The Israeli government funnels hundreds of millions of dollars into supporting, funding and coordinating industrial and academic research and development (R&D) and promoting the Israeli cyber industry internationally.
 In recent years, Israel has signed cooperation agreements in the field of cyber with over 90 states and international organizations.2 Through research partnerships, Israeli universities play a major role in facilitating connections between the Israeli industry and the rest of the world.
 Israeli scientists and companies participate in EU Framework Programmes projects such as FP7, Horizon 2020 and Horizon Europe.
 Under FP7 (2007-2013) alone, Israeli entities received over US$1.06 billion in grants and gained over US$2.4 billion…Cyber exports are the latest chapter in Israel’s long and lethal history of exporting repressive technologies to authoritarian regimes for economic and diplomatic gains.
 Business and economic ties reinforce, and at times pave the way for diplomatic relations and international cooperation, as can be seen in the recent normalization of political and economic relations between Israel and the United Arab Emirates (UAE).
 According to journalists, researchers and human rights activists, Israeli cyber products have been used by repressive governments to track and detain activists, persecute LGBT people and silence political dissent.
 Though Israel formally adheres to export controls on dual-use items regulated under the Wassenaar Arrangement, it does not publicly disclose information on export licenses to specific companies or general licensing policies, undercutting prospects of accountability.”